 Considering the application individually, and on its merits, the scale of development proposed (75 dwellings) is in accordance with Policy SS1 and Policy SS5.
-The proposal is within the Direction of Growth identified for Ansford/Castle Cary, but does not make provision for land for employment or education.
-It does help facilitate a link between Torbay Road and Station Road through collaboration with the landowner to the south, and is therefore broadly in accordance with Policy LMT1.
+The proposal is within the Direction of Growth identified for Ansford/Castle Cary, but does not make provision for land for employment or education, and does not facilitate a link between Torbay Road and Station Road.
+As such, it is therefore not fully in accordance with Policy LMT1.